 Google Docs is designed for collaboration.
 You might be in a lengthy document with other people who are editing the document at the same time.
 A trick for collaboration is to click on the icon of the collaborator.
 This will jump you to the location the person is working.
 However, you lose your place!
 Even if you are working alone you may need to be modifying multiple sections of the document.
 For example, the Bibliography because this is at the bottom of the document.

 Right Click on the Tab

-If you are using Google Chrome or Microsoft Edge Chromium you can right click on the tab of your Google Doc and choose to “Duplicate.”
-This allows you to be the same document in two different places.
+If you are using Google Chrome or Microsoft Edge Chromium you can right-click on the tab of your Google Doc because this gives you tab options.
+Choose to “Duplicate” because this allows you to be the same document in two different places.